jerome784/jerome784/README.md

 - 👋 Hi, I’m Jerome philip john
-- 👀 I’m interested in web designing.
+- 👀 curious in learning new stuff and facing Challenges
 - 🌱 I’m currently pursuing btech in computer science